measurement-kit/measurement-kit/doc/api/mlabns.md

 # HISTORY

-The `mlabns` library appeared in MeasurementKit 0.2.0.
+The `mlabns` module appeared in MeasurementKit 0.2.0.